 It is important to note that you should never force your child into driving.
 They will begin inquiring when they are interested and ready.
 Until then, you can mention it as an option, but never force them into the driver seat.
 Wait until they are asking you for this next step so that it is done on their terms.

 Everyone with an ASD is unique.
 To guide yourself in this decision, it can be helpful to ask yourself some questions about your child.

 Our program for Driving With Autism includes a clinical evaluation by a Certified Driver Rehabilitation Specialist.
 They will assess your child and help you determine if they are ready to drive, as well as help you develop a plan to reach their goal.

-We created a program in collaboration with our Driver Rehab Services, our New Driver Training and the Hospital for Special Care that addresses the specific need of new drivers with ASD.
-The program incorporates medical evaluations, needed therapies and a custom tailored driver training program to help your young adult achieve their goals.
+Our program for Driving with ASD incorporates medical evaluations, needed therapies and a custom tailored driver training program to help your young adult achieve their goals.